My name is Susan J Katz and I am glad you have come to visit my website!

 My full-time studies continued and I focused on serving the needs of people with mental, physical, and financial barriers.
 Whether teaching Tai Chi Chu’an with seniors or sitting at bedside with patients living with HIV/AIDS, the focus remains; on providing the holy work of Presence, of going alongside those who are striving to find spiritual connection that may have been lost, and who have the desire to find it once again.

-I am now a Professional Multi-faith Spiritual Care Chaplain and Musician, with Certificates in Grief Recovery Training, and Peer Group Facilitation.
-I hold memberships in the Neshama: Association of Jewish Chaplains (NAJC) the Canadian Association for Spiritual Care (CASC), the American Psychological Association (APA), and the Canadian Freelance Guild (CFG) I am a freelance musician, playing the Oboe and Cor Anglais.
+I am now a Professional Multi-faith Spiritual Care Chaplain and Musician, with Certificates in Grief Recovery Training, and Peer Group Facilitation; and am an Emergency Responder with the Canadian Red Cross.
+I hold memberships in the Neshama: Association of Jewish Chaplains (NAJC) the Canadian Association for Spiritual Care (CASC), the American Psychological Association (APA), and the Canadian Freelance Guild (CFG).
+I am a freelance musician, playing the Oboe and Cor Anglais.